Huggzz/Hermite-Laguerre_proofs/README.md

 ```

 The proof can then be executed step by step in the jupyter notebook `proof.ipynb`.

+The computations in all of the quadratures and in some of the proofs have a multithreaded implementation.
+The Julia REPL can be started e.g. with eight threads with the command line

+    julia --threads=8

 This implementation crucially relies on the package [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) for rigorous float-point arithmetic.